 Horse Trailer Materials

 Horse trailers are costly because they have to be built to withstand long trips over rough terrain without causing any harm to the horses inside.
-Axles must be heavy-duty, the exterior must be sturdy, and the structure must be sound, all of which add up in price.
+Axles must be heavy-duty, the exterior must be sturdy, roof must be lined and insulated, and the structure must be sound, all of which add up in price.
 The materials the structure is made of are crucial, with aluminum and steel being the two most common options, both with pros and cons.

 Among the top advantages of an all-aluminum trailer, which is the more typical exterior material, are that they’re lightweight, so they require less horsepower to tow, and that they’re good against corrosion and rust.
 Aluminum horse trailers also are more affordable than steel.

 A problem with an all-aluminum trailer, though, is its safety, as they’re less rigid and risk flexing on uneven surfaces.
 Vibrations from the road can also dent aluminum easier and rattle the horse frequently.

 Steel trailers will be more reliable, durable, and safer than aluminum but also more expensive.
 They will also be much heavier to tow and will drink up your gas at a faster pace because of that.
 Steel horse trailers will also require maintenance to keep them in good shape.